T1000-Swift-Hail/PROJECT-3_Revision/README.md

 # PROJECT-3_Revision
+## Project :  ALHILAL SHOP:

-### Based on what you’ve learned until now , create a project of your choosing.
+###  I created this project Based on what I learned until now by ussing And some other additions:- Variables
-### Your project must demonstrate the following concepts :
-- Variables
 - Arrays
 - Functions
 - Loops